 This is because Submittable opportunities encompass a really wide range of subjects – from applying for research grants and job vacancies (I recently discovered and applied for a job at a small press here actually; sadly didn’t get through) to entering competitions, submitting short stories to journals, and even whole novels to presses.
 There are opportunities for writers, artists, animators, musicians, journalists, and more… Basically, if you know anyone looking for anything in the creative sphere, Submittable isn’t a bad place to start.
 Play around with the search tags and filters, and eventually you’ll find something that fits your niche.

 This one feels a bit nostalgic for me because it’s the list I’ve used for the longest time, but have neglected of late.
-Prizemagic concerns itself solely with writing competition opportunities.
+Prizemagic concerns itself solely with writing competitions.
 The website looks quite dated now, but the listings are still regularly refreshed.
 Each entry has a note to say when it was added or last edited, which is very useful when considering those evergreen contests which roll around every year.

-It’s also made extra-fun by the occasional humorous remark from the website’s owner, Michael Shenton, I enjoy reading the little success stories from people who have written in to share their competition triumphs.
+It’s also made extra-fun by the occasional humorous remark from the website’s owner, Michael Shenton, and I enjoy reading the little success stories from people who have written in to share their competition triumphs.
 The listings themselves contain more info than you’d find elsewhere, as the author takes pains to provide some context for what each contest is looking for in your entry.